Tanzania Southern Circuit Adventures

-The park is framed the Uluguru mountains to the northeast and the Udzungwa Mountains to the south-west and the Selous Game reserve to the South; the park itself consists mainly of Miombo woodland and although the scenery gets a little tedious after a while, sighting of plain games like Impala, Buffalo, Zebra, Giraffe, wildebeest, Elephants, Hippo and Crocodiles are common enough.
+The park is framed the Uluguru mountains to the northeast and the Udzungwa Mountains to the south-west and the Selous Game reserve to the South; the park itself consists mainly of Miombo woodland and although the scenery gets a little tedious after a while, the sighting of plain games like Impala, Buffalo, Zebra, Giraffe, wildebeest, Elephants, Hippo, and Crocodiles are common enough.

 One of the most principal features of Mikumi park is the Mkata River flood plain,(an area of lush vegetation which particularly attracts a lot of wildlife.)
 The absence of Gazelles in this Park is curious – it seems their ecological niche is occupied by Impala.